mparmol/NG_Metadata_Analysis/README.md

     ## [1] "74.89 + 19.31"

-# Recomended and forbiden games for achievement collectors
+# Games recommended and prohibited for achievement collectors

 If you are someone who wants to complete games to 100%, you may be interested in finding games that are easy to achieve that goal.
 This